 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of SentinelOne, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of August 7, 2023 - (NYSE: S)

-NEW YORK, June 7, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of SentinelOne, Inc..
+NEW YORK, June 14, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of SentinelOne, Inc.

 Shareholders who purchased shares of S during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.